 Download the application brochure below.

 Want to know what to expect in our application process?
 Please have a look at the below documents.

-The Challenge Fund for Youth Employment will apply a competitive process to select the projects that will receive a grant.
-That means that only those projects that present a clear and convincing pathway to employment, lead to significant and sustainable results in terms of decent employment for youth, with a focus on young women, and can demonstrate high leverage will be selected.
+The Challenge Fund for Youth Employment will apply a competitive process to select projects that will receive a grant.
+This means that only projects presenting a clear and convincing pathway to employment, leading to significant and sustainable results in decent jobs for youth, with a specific focus on young women, and demonstrating high leverage will be selected.

 By submitting any of the adjacent forms, you are consenting to receive emails from Palladium, on behalf of the Challenge Fund for Youth Employment.
 You can revoke your consent to receive emails at any time by emailing us on firstname.lastname@example.org.